What's "Design. Regret. Confess."?

 Contribution

 Design.
 Regret.
-Confess. exposes the hidden failures and ethical compromises of design practice, challenging the myth of the designer as a flawless problem-solver.
-By making space for honest reflection, it helps build a more accountable, human, and regenerative design culture.
+Confess. is a unique collection of real examples of the hidden failures and ethical compromises involved in design practice, this exposes the myth of designers as flawless problem-solvers.
+The objective of sharing this collection is to help build a more accountable, reflective, human, and regenerative design culture.

 Why is it in the Observatory?